PPAKruNN/me-faz-um-pix-ai/readme.md

 - Grafana k6 (For load testing).

 ### Notes

-- Note that `network_mode` is set for all containers as `host`.
-This configuration helped me to run the containers but can cause issues in other environments.
-If you have any issues, this may be a cause.
 - Verify if the database environment variables are correctly set.
 If not, modify them as needed.
 - Copy the `.env.example` to `.env` and change the database URL if necessary